linkerd/linkerd/linkerd/docs/protocol-thrift.md

 dstPrefix | `/svc` | A path prefix used in `dtab`. thriftMethodInDst | `false` | If `true`, thrift method names are appended to destinations for outgoing requests. thriftProtocol | `binary` | Either `binary` (TBinaryProtocol) or `compact` (TCompactProtocol).
-Applies to both clients and servers.
+Applies to both clients and servers. maxRequestSize | 1 megabyte | The maximum size, in bytes, of requests to accept.

 ## Thrift Server Parameters